 Your customers have extensive privacy rights.
 You must enable them to execute these rights.
 For instance, your customers can:

 - Curb or withdraw any permissions previously given by them

 - Request their data to facilitate their move to a different company / services provider, this is called data portability (follow the link to download the EU guidelines on this page)

 Draw up a privacy statement in plain language.
 Tell the reader how and for what purpose you are using personal data.
 State why this is important (useful) for your customers, and for how long you will store the data.
 Make sure this privacy statement is easy to find.

 3. Keep a record of your processing activities

 You have to prove you are accountable for the way in which you process data.
 To do so, you are obliged to keep a record of how and why you process personal data.
+This is called a processing register.
 N.B.: If your company has fewer than 250 employees, you may not have to keep such a record (check the DPA position paper on this (PDF, in Dutch)).
 The record has to contain information on where the data come from, and who you share it with, so as to be able to notify the organisations you share data with of any changes or deletions of customer data.

 Ask the customer’s permission if you outsource services

 When you outsource services, and you share your customers’ personal data with another company, you will require your customers’ permission.
 For instance: when you hire an external call center or administrative office.
 Document in your customer agreement that you share their data, because it is relevant to the way in which you operate on their behalf.